williammunozr/gcp-certifications-notes/gcp-ce/app_engine.md

 - App Engine is created within a project.
 - The number of instances used to provide an application depends on your configuration for the application and the current load on the application.
 - Google manages the scale-in and scale-out according to the application load.
 This kind of autoscaling is available with `dynamic instances`.
+- App Engine also provides `resident instances`.
+You can add or remove resident instances manually.
+-

 ## App Engine Standard and Flexible Environments